The Swedish Mechanics Days

 The Odqvist lecture will be presented by Staffan Lundström of Luleå Technical University.

-What we still do not understand about porous media flow and why it matters
+Staffan Lundström: What we still do not understand about porous media flow and why it matters.

 Staffan Lundström is Chair Professor of Fluid Mechanics at Luleå University of Technology, leading a ~35-person Fluid Mechanics group and heading a division of more than 50 researchers and PhD students.
 His research centers on flow in porous media, particularly for composite manufacturing, alongside broader fluid mechanics contributions relevant to hydropower and sustainable energy systems.
 He directs the Swedish Centre for Sustainable Hydropower (since 2022), coordinates the Horizon Europe Store2Hydro project (2023–2027), and holds leadership roles in additional Centres of Excellence and major hydropower initiatives.
 Within LTU he has held several trusted leadership positions and has supervised 23 PhD graduates plus multiple licentiate degrees and early-career researchers.
 His work has been recognized with major awards and he has contributed to policy discussions and public outreach through national media and parliamentary engagement.